ignas26/colour_selector-redux-nodeJS/README.md

 About the game

-   Game where you need to choose not matching colors.
-There is 25 levels and with leveling complexity is growing.
-Also there is possibility to track your results.
-You can play as guest or register & login to save your game process.
+   In every level of this game the player has got to choose exactly 5 (five) colours that vary the rest of the colour block.
+In the current version of the game there are an infinite amount of levels.
+Also there is a possibility to track ones results.
+One can play only after loging in as an admin.

 Downloading